top of page

 Applying Network Segmentation

-Separate IoT devices from other networks to contain potential breaches.
-This minimizes the damage if a device is compromised.
+Keep IoT devices on a separate network to contain any breaches.
+This limits the damage if a device gets hacked.

 • Regular security assessments